IwonaGriffiths/Coffee-Shop-Sales-Analysis/README.md

 # Coffee-Shop-Sales-Analysis
-I performed a guided project using Coffee Shop Data.
-I used SQL and Power BI tools.
-Project was guided by 'Data Tutoriols' YouTube channel.
-I learnt interesting Power BI DAX queries and visualizations.
-I also learnt how to use SQL queries to check results in Power BI report.
+I completed a guided project using Coffee Shop Data, utilizing SQL and Power BI tools.
+The project was guided by the 'Data Tutorials' YouTube channel.
+I learned interesting Power BI DAX queries and visualizations, and I also learned how to use SQL queries to check results in Power BI reports.